|

 Much

-with someone, or whether you are willing to work remotely with them over
+someone, or whether you are willing to work remotely with them over the phone.

-the phone.
-Here are some things to think and ask about when hiring a
+Here are some things to think and ask about when hiring a website designer:

 -